Alignment Sensitivity of Optical Resonators

 Misalignment also has a dynamic aspect: mechanical vibrations of resonator mirrors can translate into beam pointing fluctuations of the output beam, and the resonator design determines how large this influence is.
 Therefore, design optimization for low alignment sensitivity can also contribute good beam pointing stability.

 There are a number of trade-offs in resonator design, e.g. between large mode sizes and low alignment sensitivity, or between zone-I operation and certain other properties.
 Therefore, a good resonator design requires a comprehensive treatment of all requirements in order to find a good combination of resonator properties.
 Although this can be a complicated task, it can be very worthwhile to engage in it because it can make a huge difference in performance.
 The change from a type II to a type I resonator can make the alignment much easier and allow more output power to be obtained with better stability, even if the mode size in the gain medium is not modified.
 It is also possible to shorten the required warm-up time of a laser by optimizing the design.

-See also: sensitivity, lasers, resonator design, optical resonators, stability zones of optical resonators, beam pointing fluctuations, alignment lasers, Spotlight article 2011-06-10, RP Software News 2017-04-26
+See also: sensitivity, lasers, resonator design, optical resonators, stability zones of optical resonators, beam pointing fluctuations, alignment lasers, The Photonics Spotlight 2011-06-10, RP Software News 2017-04-26

 and other articles in the categories optical resonators, lasers